VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 This is exciting since Webpack had a good run but feels more and more like the past, and we wanted to use Vite with Storybook.
 We installed [storybook-builder-vite](https://storybook.js.org/blog/storybook-for-vite/) knowing it's raw and experimental to see how it would work for us.
 Overall, it makes our Storybook builds fast just as we hoped.
-Still, when you consider `storybook-builder-vite` is raw, community-led by great engineers who have already done so much with their limited time and can't address every issue, and the general brittleness of Storybook I mentioned, your mileage may vary.
+Still, when you consider `storybook-builder-vite` is raw, community-led by great engineers who have already given the community so much with their limited time and can't address every issue, and the general brittleness of Storybook I mentioned, your mileage may vary.
 Here is our Vite-related Storybook configuration in `main.js`: